xmendez/wfuzz/README.md

-# Wfuzz - The Web Bruteforcer
+# Wfuzz - The Web fuzzer

 ## What is this?

-Wfuzz is a tool designed to brutefore web applications, it's very flexible, it supports:
+Wfuzz is a tool designed to fuzz web applications, it's very flexible, it supports:

 - Recursion (when doing directory discovery)
 - Post data bruteforcing